Summer Programme 2018

 - Ten minutes will be given to each team for setting up and performing the loading test.
 The paper structure should hold the person for 5s before successive dead loads can be added.
 Final loads will be recorded when time is up.
-Final loads will be the cumulative load added before the height of the paper structure reduces to 30% of the original height or collapse.
+Final loads will be the cumulative load added before the height of the paper structure reduces by 25% of the original height or collapse.

 Materials for each team